Cluster Resource Management for Dynamic Workloads by Online Optimization: Abstract

 \section{Abstract}

-Considering the problem of resource allocation for potentially complex and diverse streaming (e.g., query processing) or long-running iterative (e.g., deep learning) workloads in the public cloud, we argue that a framework based on simulated annealing is suitable for navigating performance/cost trade-offs when selecting from among heterogeneous service offerings.
-Annealing is particularly useful when the complex workload and heterogeneous service offerings may vary over time.
-Based on a macroscopic objective that combines both performance and cost terms, annealing facilitates light-weight and coherent policies of exploration and exploitation when considering the service suite offered by a cloud provider.
-In this paper, we first give some background on simulated annealing and then demonstrate through experiments the usefulness of a particular resource management framework based on it: selecting the types and numbers of virtual machines for a particular job stream.
+Over the past ten years, many different approaches have been proposed for different aspects of the problem of resources management for long running, dynamic and diverse workloads such as processing query streams or distributed deep learning.
+Particularly for applications consisting of containerized microservices, researchers have attempted to address problems of dynamic selection of, for example: types and quantities of virtualized services (e.g., IaaS/VMs), vertical and horizontal scaling of different microservices, assigning microservices to VMs, task scheduling, or some combination thereof.
+In this context, we argue that frameworks like simulated annealing are highly suitable for online navigation of trade-offs between performance (SLO) and cost, particularly when the complex workloads and cloud-service offerings vary over time.
+Based on a macroscopic objective that combines both performance and cost terms, annealing facilitates light-weight and coherent policies of exploration and exploitation.
+In this paper, we first give some background on simulated annealing and then experimentally demonstrate its usefulness for different case studies, including service selection for both a single type of workload (e.g., distributed deep learning) and a mixture of workload types (exploring a partially categorical set of options), and container sizing for microservice benchmarks.
+We conclude with a discussion of how the basic annealing platform can be applied to other resource-management problems, hybridized with other methods, and accommodate user-specified rules of thumb.